 Connect with Nick using the links to the left, or email nick (@) photofocus.com.

 Pamela has worked in Film and Radio for over 15 years.
 She started as a PA on major sets and eventually moved up to script supervisor.
 From there the roles of producing, directing, editing and camera operator followed.
 She has worked with DGA and oscar winning directors.
-Currently her day job is "Product Ninja" with Atomos.
+Currently her day job is a Sr. Account Executive with Atomos and working as a Director on a Documentary coming out in 2018.

 In college she was recruited right off the air from her college radio station and went on to be on air talent for country, top 40, and alternative radio stations including a 2 year gig as an Emcee for Radio Disney.